paul-hammant/analyze-mvn-deps/README.md

 ========================================================================
 Presently in use: commons-lang:commons-lang  2.5
- - a level        5 dependency among 1 (possibly transitive) uses

-2011-01-16 22:21  2.6
+   - a level 5 dependencies among 1 (possibly transitive) uses 2011-01-16 22:21  2.6
 2010-02-25 01:23  2.5 ***

 ========================================================================
 Presently in use: commons-logging:commons-logging  1.1.1
- - a level        4 dependency among 1 (possibly transitive) uses

-2014-07-05 18:12  1.2
+   - a level 4 dependencies among 1 (possibly transitive) uses 2014-07-05 18:12  1.2
 2013-05-16 20:05  1.1.3
 2013-03-16 12:54  1.1.2